shoelace-style/shoelace/docs/components/file-upload.md

 ### Maximum Number of Files

 Set the `max-files` attribute to limit the number of files that can be added.
+Only works together with the `multiple` attribute.

 ```html preview
 <sl-file-upload max-files="2"></sl-file-upload>